Keep your regular appointments with your doctor. This is so your doctor can check on your progress.

 |Type of medicine||Tricyclic antidepressant|

 The exact cause of depression is not known.
+Anyone can develop depression.
 It can develop for no apparent reason or it may be triggered by a life event such as a relationship problem, bereavement, or illness.
-Medicines like trimipramine can help to ease the symptoms caused by depression.
-Trimipramine is particularly helpful if you also have difficulty sleeping.
+Medicines like imipramine can help to ease the symptoms caused by depression.

 Some medicines are not suitable for people with certain conditions, and sometimes a medicine may only be used if extra care is taken.
-For these reasons, before you start taking trimipramine it is important that your doctor or pharmacist knows:
+For these reasons, before you (or if appropriate, your child) start taking imipramine it is important that your doctor or pharmacist knows:

 - If you are pregnant, trying for a baby or breast-feeding.